Alpha Sigma Alpha

 Founded Locally: February 24, 2001

-Philanthropy: Alpha Sigma Alpha Foundation, Girls on the Run, Special Olympics, and the S. June Smith Center
+Philanthropy: Alpha Sigma Alpha Foundation, Girls on the Run, and Special Olympics

 Alpha Sigma Alpha President: Gabriela Rios